Scmoo/map/README.md

 4. **Add photos** — place your photos in the `photos/` folder.
 The hero image should be named `hero.jpg`.

+hero.jpg    ← the big banner image at the top photo1.jpg  ← first photo in the grid photo2.jpg  ← second photo in the grid photo3.jpg  ← third photo in the grid photo4.jpg  ← fourth photo in the grid

 ---

 ## Hosting on GitHub Pages